-Lastly, as we mentioned above, a proper manner of data handling can also result in more follower trust.
+Finally, as we mentioned above, a proper manner of data handling can also result in more follower trust.

 People dislike meaningless scrolling through different platforms.
 They cherish their time more, which is why they are on a hunt for good-quality content.

-Think of the brand’s social media as a way to communicate and integrate with potential customers, rather than seeing it as just a promotional platform.
+- Integrating with followers – Think of the brand’s social media as a way to communicate and integrate with potential customers, rather than seeing it as just a promotional platform.

-Creating a relevant and interesting platform is key to success.
+- Creating a brand narrative – Creating a relevant and interesting platform is key to success.
 Focus on what the customers want to get from reading company posts.